ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 If you prefer to automate the installation of the service, check out the [Ansible Playbook](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible-install-ibp) that can be used to complete all of these steps for you.
 {: tip}

-## Before you begin
-{: #deploy-ocp-prerequisites}

-1. See [Supported platforms](/docs/blockchain-sw-251?topic=blockchain-sw-251-console-ocp-about#console-ocp-about-prerequisites) for a list of supported versions.

-2. You cannot deploy both an {{site.data.keyword.blockchainfull_notm}} Platform v2.1.x and 2.5.x instance to the same cluster.
-If you need to run both instances of the product, then they must be running in separate clusters.

-3. You need to install and connect to your cluster by using the [OpenShift Container Platform CLI](https://docs.openshift.com/container-platform/4.3/cli_reference/openshift_cli/getting-started-cli.html){: external} to deploy the platform.
-If you are using an OpenShift cluster that was deployed with the {{site.data.keyword.IBM_notm}} Kubernetes Service, use these instructions to [Install the OpenShift Origin CLI](/docs/openshift?topic=openshift-openshift-cli#cli_oc).

-4. If you have a Hardware Security Module (HSM) that you plan to use to generate and store the private key for your CA, peer, or ordering nodes, you need to create an HSM client image and push it to your container registry.
-Follow instructions in the [advanced deployment](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-hsm-build-docker) topic to build the image.
-You will need to provide the container registry image URL in a subsequent step when you deploy the operator.
-If the image is not public, you also need to create a Kubernetes image pull secret that contains the registry username and password (or access token).

-**Looking for a way to script the deployment of the service?** Check out the [Ansible playbooks](/docs/blockchain-sw-251?topic=blockchain-sw-251-ansible), a powerful tool for scripting the deployment of components in your blockchain network.
-If you prefer a manual installation, proceed to the next section.

 ## Get your entitlement key
 {: #deploy-ocp-entitlement-key}